 The problem is search engines and users do remember what they read on your site.
 Visitors may be landing on out-of-date content.
 Or worse incorrect pricing or old discounts and offers.
 To prevent this from happening, schedule regular Website Content Reviews.

+To begin, you will need a list of all your current web pages.
 Create a spreadsheet with the list of webpages.
 Add columns next to the page names for keep, delete, rewrite.

 Identify Core Pages – Stuff you will need to keep.